Green Recovery in Cheshire and Greater Manchester

 Work at Dunham Massey is being carried out across the estate and beyond our boundaries, making improvements for both people and wildlife.

 A traditional orchard will be created at Boundary Farm with 8ha of priority habitat grassland to increase biodiversity.
-This is one aspect of the wider tree planting ambition at Dunham Massey, where we intend to plant trees across the parkland and estate together with over 3,000m of hedgerows in partnership with City of Trees in order to capture carbon and create diverse habitats for nature to thrive.
+This is one aspect of the wider tree planting ambition at Dunham Massey, where we intend to plant trees across the parkland and estate together with over 3,000m of hedgerows in partnership with Mersey Forest in order to capture carbon and create diverse habitats for nature to thrive.

 By partnering with the Mersey Rivers Trust, we will restore species-rich wetlands, create reed beds, and support new habitats for wildlife.